nubenetes/awesome-kubernetes/docs/rancher.md

 * [thenewstack.io: Rancher 2.5 Sets out to Be the Stock Kubernetes Build for GitOps](https://thenewstack.io/rancher-2-5-sets-out-to-be-the-stock-kubernetes-build-for-gitops/)
 * [SUSE & Rancher Community 🌟](https://community.suse.com/feed) Learn and share with other cloud native enthusiasts
 * [aws-quickstart.github.io: Rancher on the AWS Cloud.
 Quick Start Reference Deployment 🌟](https://aws-quickstart.github.io/quickstart-eks-rancher/)
+* [dzone: Getting Started With Rancher 🌟](https://dzone.com/refcardz/getting-started-with-rancher) What is Rancher?
+And how does it make Kubernetes crazy easy?
+Rancher is a complete Kubernetes stack that's easy to navigate — whether it's physical servers on-prem or in the cloud.
+This Refcard helps you get started with Rancher — from zero to fully production-ready.

 <center>
 [![rancher architecture](images/rancher.png)](https://www.youtube.com/watch?v=2LNxGVS81mE)